 - Detonator (Wargear, 1 CP) – Used when an enemy model with Deadly Demise (excluding TITANIC models) is destroyed.
 If you have a character within 18″ you can use this and it automatically explodes.
 This is hilarious and wonderful, and if you can get close enough to use it a great way to punish castles filled with units tightly packed around an exploding vehicle.
 Pair with deep striking Obliterators to pull off some nonsense.
 Also goes well with a Lone Operative using the Shroud of Obfuscation.

 - Coils of Deception (Strategic Ploy, 1 CP) – Used in your Movement phase after one of your units makes a Fall Back move.
 They are eligible to Shoot.
 This is just a really solid Stratagem to have.
-Helpful for escaping combats you don’t want to be in, especially with vehicles which want to avoid taking -1 to hit on their shooting.
+It’s helpful for escaping combats you don’t want to be in, especially with vehicles which want to avoid taking -1 to hit on their shooting.
+It’s great on Obliterators.

 - Relentless Pursuit (Strategic Ploy, 1 CP) – Used in your opponent’s Movement phase after they end a Normal, Advance, or Fall Back move.
-You can pick one of your infantry or mounted units within 9″ of that unit and not in Engagement Range and make a Normal move up to 6″.
+You can pick one of your INFANTRY or MOUNTED units within 9″ of that unit and not in Engagement Range and make a Normal move up to 6″.
 These reactive move Stratagems are always useful, often for helping dodge charges you don’t want to be tangled up in, or for moving onto objectives or blocking an opponent.
+One of the game’s best abilities.

 Playing This Detachment

 Deceptors are an interesting way to play Chaos Space Marines, trading offensive output for board control.
-They’re absolutely going to cause problems for armies like Hypercrypt Legion Necrons, where they can force their opponents to play honestly rather than spend 1 CP per turn to score 7 VP on Behind Enemy Lines + Deploy Teleport Homers, but the one-two combo of having less offensive output from Stratagems/Detachment rule and spending more points on weaker offensive units like Cultists means they have to play a bit more cagey, focusing on boxing opponents out and getting good trades.
+They can be an absolute nightmare for deep strike threats like Hypercrypt Legion, Blood Angels, or Deathshroud Terminators, but having less offensive output from Stratagems/Detachment rule and spending more points on weaker offensive units like Cultists means you have to play a bit more cagey, focusing on boxing opponents out and getting good trades.

 If you’re running this Detachment you’re going to go a bit heavier on shooting threats than most Chaos Space Marine armies, as your best damage output boost is going to come from the Pick Them Off Stratagem.
 That’s where Cultists can help out, either chipping off early wounds with pistols or just using the Grenades Stratagem to push through a wound or two and trigger your hit re-rolls.
 That said, a cheap vehicle also helps here – don’t overlook the Helbrute or the Venomcrawler as your starter options.
 The best options here are the same as other Chaos Space Marines armies – Forgefiends, Vindicators, and Predator Destructors.
 Because your Cultists gain Infiltrators, you don’t really need Nurglings like some of the other CSM armies out there, so you’re free to spend those points elsewhere.